How to unblock a toilet: What to do if your toilet is not flushing

 Step 3: Fish out any known blockages

-If you know that an item other than waste matter – such as a phone or a child’s toy – is responsible for blocking the water flow, then this needs to be retrieved, or else it’ll inevitably get stuck again somewhere else in the system.
+If you know that an item other than waste matter, such as a phone or a child’s toy, is responsible for blocking the water flow, then this needs to be retrieved, or else it’ll inevitably get stuck again somewhere else in the system.

-Step 4: Try DIY Unblocking Solutions
+Step 4: Try DIY Unblocking Solutions for U-bends

 Once you’re committed to clearing the blockage manually, there are a few common methods that can deliver good results with a minimum of expertise or specialist equipment.